secure-77/PSAccessFinder/README.md

     - Domain Users
     - Authenticated Users
 - when reading from csv input: stepping upwards until a folder exist and checks again the permissions
-- check services and parent folders permissions
+- check services and parent folder permissions
 - service filter: all, non windows, unquoted